Need to talk? Call 1800 882 436.

 • settle and sleep fairly well after most feeds

-• is back to birth weight in about 2 weeks
+• are back to birth weight in about 2 weeks after birth

-• gain on average 150g or more every week for the first 3 months
+• gain about 150g or more every week for the first 3 months

-• ensure that baby is attaching well and removing milk efficiently from the breast
+• Ensure that your baby is attaching well and removing milk efficiently from the breast.

-• be prepared to feed your baby more frequently — breastfeed on demand every 2-3 hours at least 8 times in 24 hours
+• Be prepared to feed your baby more often — breastfeed on demand every 2 to 3 hours and at least 8 times in 24 hours.

-• make sure you are drinking a lot of water, eating a healthy balanced diet and not missing any meals
+• Look after yourself: make sure you are drinking enough water, eating a healthy balanced diet, not missing any meals and resting as much as possible between breastfeeds.

 • a supplemental nursing system or 'supply line'

-• herbal and pharmacological remedies that are known to increase milk supply (galactogogues)
+• herbal treatments and/or medicines that are known to increase milk supply (galactagogues)

 Learn more here about the development and quality assurance of healthdirect content.